Wind power: Collection and transmission network

 Near offshore wind farms may be connected by AC and far offshore by HVDC.

 Wind power resources are not always located near areas with a high population density.
 As transmission lines become longer, the losses associated with power transmission increase, as modes of losses at lower lengths are exacerbated and new modes of losses are no longer negligible as the length is increased; making it harder to transport large loads over large distances.

 When the transmission capacity does not meet the generation capacity, wind farms are forced to produce below their full potential or stop running altogether, in a process known as curtailment.
 While this leads to potential renewable generation left untapped, it prevents possible grid overload or risk to reliable service.

-One of the biggest current challenges to wind power grid integration in some countries is the necessity of developing new transmission lines to carry power from wind farms, usually in remote lowly populated areas due to availability of wind, to high load locations, usually on the coasts where population density is higher.
+One of the major challenges to wind power grid integration in some countries is developing new transmission lines to carry power from wind farms, which are often in remote lowly populated areas due to availability of wind, to high load locations where population density is higher.
 Any existing transmission lines in remote locations may not have been designed for the transport of large amounts of energy.
 In particular geographic regions, peak wind speeds may not coincide with peak demand for electrical power, whether offshore or onshore.
 A possible future option may be to interconnect widely dispersed geographic areas with an HVDC super grid.